Personalised Cancer Therapeutics for your patients.

-PDP identifies the precise combination of FDA-approved drugs (including non-cancer drugs) that works optimally on your patient’s specific tumour, mirroring its genetic complexity and increasing the prospects of an efficient treatment while also reducing toxicity and side effects.
+PDP identifies the precise combination of FDA/NICE-approved drugs (including non-cancer drugs) that works optimally on your patient’s specific tumour, mirroring its genetic complexity and increasing the prospects of an efficient treatment while also reducing toxicity and side effects.

 PDP first identifies all gene mutations associated with the patient’s tumour via whole exome sequencing.
 DNA can be extracted from either a new biopsy or from a previous histologic sample used for diagnosis as well as a blood sample.